Busting the Myth That Cooking For One is Hard

 First, it’s an opportunity to step out of the whirlwind of life.

 The daily grind of overscheduling and overstimulation leaves no time for the deeper work of reflection, introspection, and connection with others.

 Cook.
 Engage your senses.
 Step away from the rush.

 Cooking = The Most Delicious and Nutritious Way of Feeding Yourself

-Second cooking is the most delicious and nutritious way of feeding yourself and busting the myth that cooking for one is hard.
+Second, cooking is the most delicious and nutritious way of feeding yourself and busting the myth that cooking for one is hard.

 Once your tastebuds experience a good dose of delicious home cooking, eating out becomes more difficult.
 Mass produced food pales in taste comparison to a simple home-cooked meal.

 Third, cooking isn’t just about feeding yourself because food isn’t just “fuel” for the journey.